Prosecutor: Vietnam

 The Supreme People's Procuracy is the highest office of public procurators in Vietnam.

-Institutional independence
+Independence and accountability

+Political bias by prosecutors was found.
 In many countries, the prosecutor's administration is directly subordinate to the executive branch (e.g., the United States Attorney General is a member of the President's cabinet).
 In some other countries, such as Brazil or Italy, the prosecutors are judicial civil servants, so they have the same liberties and independence that judges traditionally enjoy.
 In other countries, a form of private prosecution is available, meaning persons or private entities can directly petition the courts to hold trial against someone they feel is guilty of a crime, should the prosecutor refuse to indict.
+Prosecutor independence and accountability to the people can reduce selective prosecution.

 Private prosecution

 In the early history of England, victims of a crime and their family had the right to hire a private attorney to prosecute criminal charges against the person alleged to have injured the victim.
 In the 18th century, prosecution of almost all criminal offences in England was private, usually by the victim.
 In Colonial America, because of Dutch and possibly French practice and the expansion of the office of attorney general, public officials came to dominate the prosecution of crimes; however, privately funded prosecutors constituted a significant element of the state criminal justice system throughout the nineteenth century.
 The use of a private prosecutor was incorporated into the common law of Virginia but is no longer permitted there.
 Private prosecutors were also used in North Carolina as late as 1975.
 Private prosecution has been used in Nigeria, although the practice is being phased out.